 Male behavior is not purely, primarily or even significantly a social construct

 Males and females process information in different ways.
 Male mental processes tend to be centered around competence.
-Mansplaining is, in essence, an outgrowth of the male need to comunicate competence.
+Mansplaining is, in essence, an outgrowth of the male need to communicate competence.
 As it happens this both a hierarchical and a survival trait.
 As a hierarchical trait, there is pressure to promote based on competence because having the most competent people in charge, from an evolutionary perspective, gave groups the highest chance to survive and thrive.
-One important evolutionary change in homo sapiens is that we adapted to deal with multiple hierarchies.
+One important evolutionary change, Homo sapiens have adapted to deal with multiple hierarchies.
 This allows humans to accept multiple people as having complex hierarchical standings in multiple areas.
 Our ability to segregate and arrange hierarchies based on complex rules is orders of magnitude higher than any other creature.

 The theory of sexual-biological equivalence or the notion that social constructs are the primary drivers of socio-sexual behavior doesn’t agree with the empirical data.
 The majority of data in both human and non-human studies indicates that drives to behavior are, to a great extent, driven by biology.
 Social constructs exist, not to create drives and behaviors, but rather because of them.

 Conflicts arise in situations where persons of one gender apply behavior expectations of their own gender on to persons of the other gender.
 As it happens, the primary social driver for females in human society is to provide social cohesion.
 There is far less demand, from a biological perspective, to adhere to a competence hierarchy.
 There is a much greater tendency to view social interactions from a social acceptance point of view.